Taiwing/malloc/README.md

 ## How it works

-This implentation relies on the *mmap()*, *mremap()* and *munmap()* functions to dynamically allocate, reallocate and free memory.
+This implementation relies on the *mmap()*, *mremap()* and *munmap()* functions to dynamically allocate, reallocate and free memory.
 Allocations are separated in three types depenging on their size.
 By default every allocation smaller than 512 bytes are TINY, smaller than 4096 bytes (and bigger than 512) are SMALL and everything above is LARGE.

-For performance reasons this implentation will limit at a minimum the number of calls to the underlying memory functions.
+For performance reasons this implementation will limit at a minimum the number of calls to the underlying memory functions.
 The first time that *malloc()* is called *mmap()* will be used to allocate a memory zone able to store at least 128 allocations by default.
 Then a block will be allocated in the zone to store the allocation.
 For the following allocations *mmap()* will not have to be